maxmpz/powerampapi/poweramp_provider_example/readme.md

 # Poweramp Track Provider API
 ============================================

-Poweramp v3 (build 862+) supports externally provided tracks which are shown along other tracks in Poweramp Library categories including Folders Hierarchy.
+Poweramp v3 (build 862+) supports externally provided tracks which are shown along other tracks in Poweramp Library categories, including Folders and Folders Hierarchy.

 This API enables scenarios like providing cloud-based tracks, streamed cached tracks, file system, or virtual track hierarchies into Poweramp Library.
 Poweramp treats such tracks as usual tracks within Poweramp Library categories, they appear the same way the file system tracks appear